hellerve/blog/wip/Carp.md

 anachronistic in a world where building a compiler more often than not means working with LLVM.
 It also likely doesn’t matter much, because chances are your machine has a C compiler<sup><a href="#2">2</a></sup>.
-What’s interesting about this, though, is that the C code that is produced is actually decent to look at.
+What’s interesting about this, though, is that the C code produced is actually decent to read.

 ```
 int main() {